HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/container_init_performance.md

 The four import files are:

 ```
-advancedEditorEAR - Enable the Advanced and Enhanced Editors
+advancedEditorEAR - Enable the WCM Advanced and Enhanced Editors
 defaultListOfEnabledApps - The out of the box autostart parameters
 listOfAppsDockerDisable - List of all portlets and applications who autostart is initially disabled
 listOfAppsDockerEnable - List of portlets and applications to autostart after having disabled the one in listOfAppsDockerDisable

 ```

--   ****List of portlets and applications that are automatically initialized by default****
+-   **List of portlets and applications that are automatically initialized by default**

     \(Container Update CF192 release and later\):